-Since they are experts in fleet operations, they are prepared to help fleets stay in compliance by supporting their products and making sure that they are up-to-date and meet Federal Motor Carrier Safety Administration (FMCSA) technical requirements.
+Since they are experts in fleet operations, they are prepared to help fleets stay in compliance.
+They support their products, ensure that they are up-to-date, and meet Federal Motor Carrier Safety Administration (FMCSA) technical requirements.

 They Understand How to Support Products

 As software experts, they know the importance of providing ongoing updates to their product to ensure their customers meet FMCSA compliance.
-If there are changes to the rules down the line, they are able to adjust their products to fit what customers require.
+If there are changes to the rules down the line, they can adjust their products customers’ needs.

 They React Quickly

-Because Telematics providers are used to working with fleets and understand the importance of following FMCSA rules, they have the mechanisms in place to cope with individual or large-scale technical issues or emergencies that may occur.
+Telematics providers are used to working with fleets and understand the importance of following FMCSA rules.
+They have mechanisms in place to cope with individual or large-scale technical issues or emergencies that may occur.

 They Supply Technical & Customer Support

-On a day-to-day level, Telematics providers should support their products by providing ELD-support specialists to troubleshoot any questions from users and offer ongoing training where and when necessary.
+On a day-to-day level, telematics providers should support their products by providing ELD-support specialists to troubleshoot any questions from users.
+Many offer ongoing training where and when necessary.